kubeckaj/JKCS.py-Manual/docs/source/JKCS3_run.rst

 .. hint::

-   You can check if you calculations are still running by using:
+   You can check if your calculations are still running by using:

    .. code::